SimSDP: Multinode Design Space Exploration

 Simulation analysis

-At the end of the iterative process (expect about 1 minute per round), the simulator displays a 3-pages popup each one composed of two plots.
+At the end of the iterative process (expect about 1 minute per method iteraion), the simulator generate several CSV file.

 SimSDP code generation